 Your business is not an emergency plan 😩

 Even if your business is a “side gig”, it’s best to pay yourself for your time and expertise.
-When you do this, it’s easy for you not to turn your business into an emergency plan such that every time an expense comes up unexpectedly, you quickly jump into your businesses for “support”.
+When you do this, it’s easy for you not to turn your business into an emergency plan such that every time an expense comes up unexpectedly, you quickly jump into your business for “support”.

 Financial Jennifer’s money tips for entrepreneurs